crimson-med/Crimson-Tools/README.md

 # To Do

- - TODO: Handle if cant connect to any proxy server
+ - TODO: Handle if can't connect to any proxy server
- - TODO: Add a system to hide all the logs
+ - TODO: Add concat for the file instead of overiding on each call.
+ - TODO: Add more proxy websites

 # Contact Me